Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Custom-Landing-Zone-Archetypes.md

 - Create a new custom archetype definition named `customer_online` which will create two Policy Assignments, `Deny-Resource-Locations` and `Deny-RSG-Locations` at the associated scope with a set of pre-configured default parameter values.
 - Add a new Management Group for standard workloads using the `customer_online` archetype definition:
-  - Management Group ID: `myorg-3-online-example-1`
+  - Management Group ID: `myorg-online-example-1`
-  - Management Group Name: `MYORG-3 Online Example 1`
+  - Management Group Name: `MYORG Online Example 1`
-  - Parent Management Group ID: `myorg-3-landing-zones`
+  - Parent Management Group ID: `myorg-landing-zones`
   - Allowed location list: _default_
 - Add a new Management Group for geo-restricted workloads using the `customer_online` archetype definition:
-  - Management Group ID: `myorg-3-online-example-2`
+  - Management Group ID: `myorg-online-example-2`
-  - Management Group Name: `MYORG-3 Online Example 2`
+  - Management Group Name: `MYORG Online Example 2`
-  - Parent Management Group ID: `myorg-3-landing-zones`
+  - Parent Management Group ID: `myorg-landing-zones`
   - Allowed location list: `["eastus"]`

 > IMPORTANT: Ensure the module version is set to the latest